ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Experimental Evaluations

 \subsection{Real Robot Experiments}

 The real robot experiments validated the motion generation pipeline, demonstrating that the generated trajectories perform effectively both in the simulation environment and on real robots.
-A video of the experiment is attached to provide a visual demonstration of the system’s performance.
+Videos demonstrating the system’s performance are available on the \url{https://yucheng-tang.github.io/eta-ik-website/}.